 Sure, a sizeable number of academics don’t use Twitter, but this doesn’t matter.
 By getting your work in front of those academics that do use Twitter, you increase the chances of getting your work featured in these traditional channels for sharing research and joining the attention cycle.

 Peer-review is necessary but slow.
-Once you combine peer-review with the time it takes to plan and run a study, you're can sometimes be looking at years of waiting before your research is published.
+Once you combine peer-review with the time it takes to plan and run a study, you can sometimes be looking at years of waiting before your research is published.

-But what if your work has serious limitations that your collaborators (or reviewers) missed.
+But what if your work has serious limitations that your collaborators (or reviewers) missed?
 Or what if your work isn't even of broad interest to other academics?
 With the traditional peer-review system, you won't get a good idea of the impact of your work has until it's been available for enough time to begin accruing citations.
-This time period varies from field-to-field, but for many years it takes about a 12-18 months for citations to start trickling through.
+This time period varies from field-to-field, but for many it takes about a 12-18 months for citations to start trickling through.

-In the traditional publication system, you could spend hundreds of person-hours on project that's not the best use of your time, but you won’t discover this until well after you’ve already completed the work.
+In the traditional publication system, you could spend hundreds of person-hours on a project that's not the best use of your time, but you won’t discover this until well after you’ve already completed the work.

 Here is example of a tweet asking for feedback, which was at the end of a thread summarising a new preprint that we posted last year.

 After posting this, I got feedback from several people, which ranged from the identification of typos to helpful critiques of our central argument.
 These critiques improved the paper, which is now published.
-Perhaps these issues around our central argument would have been caught during peer-review, but when this process is limited to three or four reviewers your chances are slimmer than when you open up potential critique to everyone.
+Perhaps these issues around our central argument would have been caught during peer-review, but when this process is limited to three or four reviewers your chances are slimmer compared to when you open up potential critique to everyone.

 Of course, you can still post your work on preprint servers without posting links on Twitter.
 But unless you're already well-known, it can be difficult for your work to be discovered.
 Research on Twitter can go viral very quickly, thanks to retweeting.
 Unlike sending an email to your colleague ("Look at this new preprint!") retweeting is effortless, so your work can spread exponentially.